WeAreProductive/CartesiAutomation/README.md

 Creates log file with the ouput of the executed task.
 Log files are located in directory /logs.
 Works with: build, start, stop, restart
 Note: The executed command is piped to 'tee', so it outputs both on the screen and in a log file.

+**dp-show**
+Shows the environment variables required for deployment and running a testnet.

 **--ei, env-init**
 Initializes host mode for the dapp by creating virtual environment and installing the required libraries.